thecml/ClassificationML/README.md

 # Matlab Machine Learning

-Popular machine-learning algorithms such as KNN and Perceptron done from scratch.
+Popular machine learning algorithms such as KNN and Perceptron done from scratch.